 Here is what happened and what will happen:

-When the file finally moves to the top of the pile, Ottawa will then review it, and maybe promise to send an additional Member or two within a year, but Stew will NEVER get more than one or two new Members and will NOT get them before a year or more has passed
+- When the file finally moves to the top of the pile, Ottawa will then review it.
+Then they might promise to send an additional Member or two within a year.
+The truth is Stew will NEVER get more than one or two new Members.
+Moreover, he will NOT get them before a year or longer has passed

 ASK STEW THE TOUGH QUESTIONS; ASK HIM ABOUT WHAT I AM SAYING HERE; CHALLENGE HIM TO PROVE ME WRONG; MAKE HIM SHUT UP OR TELL AN OUTRIGHT LIE, INSTEAD OF SIMPLY LYING BY TWISTING WORDS.